eaboagye/ELK-Stack-Project/README.md

 - Run the playbook, and navigate to the Elk-Server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Note that the playbook file is the Ansible-Playbooks_filebeat-playbook.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- _The filebeat.yml file which is a configuration file is the file to update to make Ansible run the playbook on a specific machine.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_